How to rank players — towards a more accurate RL score

 What else?
 Well, we could just pretend for a second that analysts are objective and compare their rankings to stats.
 That's what someone did in this reddit post.
 Clearly, the analysts don't think that just being the one that scores the goals makes you the best.
 There is almost no correlation between goals per game and analyst ranking, but there is one for Octane rating.
 An r² value of 0.25 (higher means stronger correlation).
 Regular Rocket League score has a stronger correlation at r²=0.53.
 Sounds great, but turns out that those were predictions from the analysts for the Spring Major based on the spring split.
 Using the analysts' Winter Major post-event ratings, Hawkkn47 found a much weaker correlation, r²=0.12.
 Octane rating is only slightly down to r²=0.21.
 Estimated Plus Minus (EPM), which wasn't available on the other post, sports an r² of 0.74.

 Ok, so clearly EPM is just the best?
 Well, it may not be quite that simple.
-It is actually weird to see this drastic a change between the two analyst rankings.
-Correlation measures will of course go up and down a bit on different rankings, but the massive drop from 0.53 to 0.12 cannot be explained by random variation.
+It is actually weird to see this large difference in terms of score correlation between the two analyst rankings.
+Correlation measures will of course go up and down a bit on different rankings, but the massive drop from 0.53 to 0.12 cannot be explained by random variation alone.
 Maybe, when predicting ahead of a tournament, the analysts use generic point farming players, and once they actually see the tournament, they use a more nuanced view of the games?
 It seems rather unlikely that they wouldn't build a personal opinion on players prior to the major.
 Maybe, the analysts use the placement of the teams in their evaluation of the individuals?
 I'm actually pretty sure that this occurs.
 Even when the stats for a player on the winning team are bad, the analysts will say their positioning was great and they did everything their team needed them to do.
 And they may very well be right.
 I do not really understand why this seems to affect Octane rating less; however, the story is very clear for EPM.
 It actually does take into account results and strength of opponents.
 So it's going beyond what we want from the simple stat.

 The evaluation by analysts has a couple issues.